Attributing the Image with Right Keywords

 – Secondary objects in the photograph (only main): nature, outdoors, mountain, sea, rock, summer, travel, holidays.

-As a result, the following combination of keywords is created for the used photograph: woman, female, person, one, young, blond, beautiful, active, happy, Caucasian, hiking, climbing, smiling, sport, lifestyle, nature, outdoors, mountain, sea, rock, summer, travel, holidays.
+As a result, the following combination of keywords was chosen for the photograph used: woman, female, person, one, young, blond, beautiful, active, happy, Caucasian, hiking, climbing, smiling, sport, lifestyle, nature, outdoors, mountain, sea, rock, summer, travel, holidays.

-If you have difficulties with the language or finding appropriate synonyms, you can use online thesauruses as well as online translators, which are plentiful on the internet.
+If you have difficulties with the language or finding appropriate synonyms, you can use online dictionaries of synonyms, as well as online translators, which are plentiful on the internet.

-By the way, there are also online keyword suggestion services, such as the convenient tool by renowned stock photographer Yuri Arcurs – arcurs.com/keywording/.
+By the way, there are also online keyword suggestion services, such as the convenient keyword tool by famous stock photographer Yuri Arcurs – arcurs.com/keywording/.

 Some authors abuse the inclusion of unrelated words in their lists.
-Yes, this may boost image sales, but stock photo sites will likely catch on very quickly, and the penalties will be severe.
+Yes, this may boost image sales, but such a trick will most likely be quickly identified by photo banks, and the penalties will be severe.

 Additionally, some authors use specific keywords to identify their images.
-Such words may not fit your image.
+Such keywords may not be suitable for your stock image or photo.

 Therefore, when reviewing other people’s keywords, analyze and select only those that suit you.

-Note that you should not describe everything in the keywords that are present in the image.
+Note that you should not describe in the keywords everything present in the image.

 Focus only on the main objects and the background if it is sufficiently prominent.
-For example, if the photograph depicts a full-length person, there is no need to list all their body parts.
+For example, if the photograph depicts a person in full growth, there is no need to list all their body parts.

-The Most Popular Keywords on Stock Photo Banks
+The Most Popular Keywords on Stock Photo Sites

-Here is a list of the most commonly used keywords:
+Here is a list of the most used keywords:

 – If your photo or illustration features people, be sure to include these words: people, person